READY TO BECOME A STUDENT?NO COST TO APPLY

 Get all the details about filling out the FAFSA, Pell Grants, Title IV loans, eligibility and more.
 Visit our financial aid FAQs for more information.

 - I’m not 18 yet.
 Can I still enroll?

 If you are at least 16 years of age and meet all other criteria, you may seek the approval of the dean of the school you wish to enter.
 Both you and your parent/guardian will be required to sign your enrollment agreement.

 100% Online: Some Purdue Global programs are not 100% online; some programs require you to gain hands-on experience in a real-world work environment.
 Contact an Admissions Advisor for additional information.

 Credit for Prior Learning: Purdue Global does not guarantee transferability of credit.
-See the University Catalog for the Prior Learning Assessment policy.
+See the University Catalog for the Prior Learning policy.

 Three-Week Trial: Classes count toward a degree if satisfactorily completed.
 No credits are earned if the student withdraws during the introductory period (3 weeks for new qualifying undergraduate students), which begins day one of the first term.
 Students who choose to continue their studies at Purdue Global will need to meet specific requirements.
 Graduate programs not included.
 Additional terms may apply to international and non-U.S. citizen students.
 For further information, see the University Catalog.

 Employment and Career Advancement: Purdue Global does not guarantee employment placement or career advancement.
 Actual outcomes vary by geographic area, previous work experience and opportunities for employment.